Pometry/Raphtory/examples/nft/README.md

 and we find a numerous of wallets suspiciously trading NFTs between each other.
 - `nft_helper.py` are some helper functions containing code to load our results, draw graphs and read the data file.

-Please read the notebook for more informatin or follow the guide in the docs.
+Please read the notebook for more information or follow the guide in the docs.

 ## IntelliJ setup guide